-Position Details: One regular, full-time position, 40 hours per week, 12 months per year on the Oceanside campus.
-The work schedule will be Monday through Friday, 8:00 am - 5:00 pm.
-The person selected for this position will be subject to assignment to any district facility during any hours of operation.
+Position Details: Two full-time, exempt research analyst positions, 40 hours per week, 12 months per year.
+The work schedule for both positions will normally be Monday through Friday, 8:00 am - 4:30 pm.
+The persons selected for these positions will be subject to assignment to any district facility during any hours of operation.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

 Benefits: A full benefits package which includes employer-paid medical, dental, and vision plans for employee and dependents; $100,000 employee life insurance; other optional coverages; and membership in the California Public Employees Retirement System (CalPERS).

 Application Procedure: In order to be considered for these positions, you must submit the following documents directly in the online system, finish applying, and receive a confirmation number.
 Applications submitted by 11:59 PM on Monday, November 2, 2020 will receive first consideration.
 Applications will continue to be accepted until the positions are filled.

 1. Application on which you list all relevant experience.

 2. A letter addressed to the Screening and Interview Committee specifically describing how your experience aligns with the Essential Duties and Responsibilities listed in this job posting attach this to the Other Document link.